Michel Simon: Personal life

-Simon would say that he preferred "living with animals than humans".
+Simon would say that he preferred living with animals than living with humans.
 He lived for a long time in a bohemian house in Noisy-le-Grand, near Paris.
 He built a series of exterior wire tunnels that linked the various floors and allowed his pet monkeys freedom to roam around.
 The house was filled with bric-a-brac, including his large collection of erotic photographs and films.
-The collection was dispersed after his death.